Last Updated on

 - Massages boost the immune system too.
 The lymphatic system of the body is responsible for circulating the lymphatic fluid (which contains antibodies) from head to toe, as a means of detecting infections in time.
 However, the lymphatic fluid does not course through the body without some external force acting on it.
 Exercise and massages are two effective ways to make this happen.

 - Massages help you sleep better.
-When your mentally and physically relaxed, you will automatically sleep better.
+When you are mentally and physically relaxed, you will automatically sleep better.